Finding it challenging to balance employee workloads?

 Spreadsheets are unable to consolidate data on a single platform.
 As a result, discrepancies and redundancy can lead to double booking of resources.
-In the absence of real-time information, decision-makers cannot make timely decisions to improve the organization’s health index.
+In addition, without real-time information, decision-makers cannot make timely decisions to improve the organization’s health index.

-Though spreadsheets are easy to develop, they are somewhat helpful to meet initial business requirements only.
+Though spreadsheets are easy to develop, they are somewhat helpful in meeting initial business requirements only.
 But as the business expands and changes, spreadsheets fail to meet its current and future needs.

 Spreadsheets lack the functionalities to respond to evolving demands.
 These tools cannot help determine if a new project can be accommodated within existing constraints, resulting in lost market opportunities.